ameseee/kwk-level3-swift/sessions/dictionaries_slides.markdown

 => ["apple": "iPhone", "google": "Pixel 2"]
 ```

-^ the first line is adding a key of "apple" that points to the value of "iPhone", etc.
+^ The first line is adding a key of "apple" that points to the value of "iPhone", etc.

 ---